cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 teaching: 4
 exercises: 25
 questions:
-- "What is the sideband subtraction methof?"
+- "What is the sideband subtraction method?"
 - "How to implement it?"
 objectives:
 - "Learn how to set bins in a sideband subtraction tool."
-- "Get efficiency by using the sideband subtraction on real and simulated data."
+- "Get efficiency by using the sideband subtraction on real data and simulation."
 keypoints:
 - "There is a file in **main/config/settings.cpp** where you can edit some options."
 - "You can edit the binnig in the **main/classes/PassingFailing.h** file."